About Minel

 How I Got Into Running (and triathlons)

-I’m a CPA (Certified Public Accountant), and in the earlier years of my career working at a CPA firm, my de-stressor was running.
+I’m a CPA (Certified Public Accountant) by trade, and in the earlier years of my career working at a CPA firm, my de-stressor was running.
 Running for me started with a boy (or ex-boy, now).
 I wasn’t much of an athlete growing up.
 I never ran, nor participated in any sports in grade school, high school or even college.
 In my late twenties, after I broke up with my then-boyfriend, I took up running.
 I worked many hours as an accountant at the firm, so I carved out a few hours of the day or night, for a few short runs.
 My friends and family supported me with running races, at least when I was doing 5k and 10k runs.
 When I started running marathons (lots of them), they thought I was crazy*… until I got them involved in it!
 Now, we all run the same races (most of them anyway), together.
 In 2012, I got into ultra-running, and learned that it’s okay to fail sometimes, then bounce back and be successful the next time.
 I strive to be a resilient runner.
 I also learned that ultra-running is different from road racing, in a much better way.
 I have met many wonderful people who are super humble and the nicest people ever.
 The ultra-running community is a different kind of culture, it’s a lifestyle.
 Finally, I joined a triathlon club (Silicon Valley Triathlon Club in the Bay Area, CA) for the ‘run’ portion and to do cross-training.
-But then I got into triathlons as well, doing various sprints/ olympic triathlons, and 3 half-Ironman (70.3) distances; that’s the farthest I will go for a triathlon, I don’t quite like the biking part.
+But then I got into triathlons as well, doing various sprints/ Olympic triathlons, and 3 half-Ironman (70.3) distances; that’s the farthest I will go for a triathlon, I don’t quite like the biking part.

 If you have completed a marathon (or ultra-marathon) you might have sacrificed a toenail or two – if not, you’re one lucky person!
 Sure, it’s a bit gross, but don’t worry; they grow back.
 And when they do, it’s like a never-ending cycle.
 I take pleasure in flashing my toenail-less toes at my sisters, much to their dismay.
 It’s incredible how our bodies bounce back, and I wanted to share that marvel with them.
 Just as dead toenails fall off, and new ones sprout, I recover, grow, and gain wisdom from unfinished races, rough training runs, or even the ones that went very well (there’s always room for improvement).
 In this blog, I hope to keep these experiences alive, and if I can nudge someone toward embracing an active lifestyle, even better.
 That’s when I know I’ve made an impact in their lives.